 Today sizing in womenswear is very inconsistent from brand to brand.
 You can be a dress size 4 in one place and double zero in another.
 We don't believe women should be stigmatized about their size.
 We believe you should always strive to be your healthiest size, and that is best determined between you and your doctor.

 That is why, when it comes to our sizing, we've adopted the oldest and original method of using body measurements.
 This sizing system assures the most accuracy for getting the best possible fit on ready-to-wear garments.
 We only use XS to XL on styles that are oversized or have a considerable amount of stretch.

 For all of our tops, coats loose fitted dresses we use bust measurements; 32, 34, 36, 38 and 40.

 For fitted dresses, especially at the waist we use waist measurements; 24, 25, 26, 27, 28, 29, 30, 31 and 32.

 For skirts, pants and shorts, we use waist measurements; 24, 25, 26, 27, 28, 29, 30, 31 and 32.

 Certain styles require special care.
 These are our recommendations.
 If you don't have the time or patience, you can always dry clean your garments.
 If you are using the services of dry cleaners, we recommend green dry cleaners.
 It's not only better for the environment, but your health's well, as they use the least harmful chemicals in their cleaning processes.

-Regardless of what the style is, a sweater, cardigan, sweater dress or skirt, the best way to take care of it and keep it looking new longer, is to hand wash it.
+Regardless of what the style is, the best way to take care of it and keep it looking new longer, is to hand wash it.

 Or you can add a few drops of hair conditioner to the final rinse water for extra silky feel.